Treedestroyed/kf2-controlled-difficulty/options.md

 "pat", "patty", "patriarch": forces the patriarch boss to spawn if/when the boss wave comes

+"kfp", "kingfp", "kingfleshpound": forces the king fleshpound boss to spawn if/when the boss wave comes

+"kb", "kingbloat", "abom", "abomination": forces the abomination boss to spawn if/when the boss wave comes

+"mat", "matriarch": forces the matriarch boss to spawn if/when the boss wave comes

 "random" or "unmodded": choose a random boss when the time comes (unmodded game behavior)